andreaskundig/ncms-hestia/src/site/mission/en/index.md

   ## What can you do to help Dating Privacy?

-  1. [Start requesting your data](https://dating-privacy.hestialabs.org/en/act/sar/) to understand what traces about yourself and your dating preferences you leave online
+  1. [Start requesting your data](https://dating-privacy.hestialabs.org/en/act/sar/) to understand what traces about yourself and your dating preferences you leave online.

   2. Participate in our activities and online discussions.
 Learn with us about privacy, how dating apps work and user practices.